Changing your name

 If someone without parental responsibilities wants to object to a child’s name being changed, they may have to obtain a court order.

-If you want to object to a child’s name being changed you should consult an experienced adviser for example, at a Citizens Advice Bureau.
+If you want to object to a child’s name being changed you should consult an experienced adviser.
+You can get more advice from your local citizens Advice Bureau.

 How to record a change of name